smartdevicelink/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

 #### `muteMediaSource`

 This property maps to `PerformAudioPassThru.muteAudio`.
-Some initializers of this overlay controller won't ask for this flag therefore by default it's set to YES.
+Some initializers of this overlay controller won't ask for this flag, therefore by default its set to YES.
 When starting this overlay controller the RPC request will always include the parameter `muteAudio` due to unspecific defvalue in the mobile API.

 #### onAudioData (handler)